BorisNaum/go-wanchain/docs/slot_time_coordinate_and_chain_halt_recovery.md

 ## Solution 2

 *  use relative time to pos genesis starting time to calculate epoch id and slot id
-*  if whole nework stop, use pos starting block state to start a new epoch
+*  if whole network stop, use pos starting block state to start a new epoch
 *  use foundation nodes to start the new epoch to recover the block chain growing
 *  after block block chain recovered, coordinate partiner to upgrade gwan node

 ### advantage
-* epochid slotid caculation is simple and same with current code, do not need change
+* epochid slotid calculation is simple and same with current code, do not need change
 * code for recovering chain growing is simple, only need to set the initializing process, other system do not need make much modification
 * do not need to care about if partners nodes is online or offline